 To optimize your site and increase your readership, your blog posts should be relevant, well-written, and easy to understand.
 Using software such as Grammarly and Hemmingway Editor will ensure the content is grammatically correct and easy to read.

 For a wider audience, it’s best to write at a grade eight reading level.
 Again, it depends on your audience.
 If you are targeting a post-doctoral readership then it’s a different audience altogether.
 The ideal length of your blog posts should be about 1600 words or a six-minute read.

-Automate.
 How many blogs are you going to put out each week?
-Inundating your audience is not what is needed.
-Good content overrules.
-But you must do this regularly.
+Regularly posting good content is a must.
 Blogging once in a while will not cut it.
 Be realistic as to how often you are able to produce a good-quality blog post.

 If you have a full-time job you have less flexibility.
 Keep to a scheduled time to write before turning it into a full-time job.
 For your blog to be successful, you need to build a following.
 In order to do so, your readers need to see consistency.
 Decide how often you will post a blog.
 Where will you post?
 This is when it becomes essential you learn as much as you can about your audience.

 Use a tracking system that can post a scheduled article and track readership.
 One that will analyze who is actually reading your posts.
 Odoo and Hootsuite are apps that do these efficiently.
 Once you get clear about your target audience, then you will need to employ search engine optimization (SEO) tools to attract a larger readership.

 To put it in a nutshell, Search Engine Optimization is the process of increasing the visibility of your new website in order to increase the traffic to the website.
 The outcome of a good SEO strategy is that your website ranks higher on google.
 If someone was to do a google search on a subject you’ve written on, employing a good SEO strategy allows your website to show up higher on the list.